dumbie/AmbiPro/Readme.md

 - Windows operating system 10 64-bit or higher is required.
 - A DirectX 12 or higher capable graphics adapter.

+## Known Issues
+- Some content with HDR or DRM might not be captured and show as turned off leds.

 ## Support and bug reporting
 When you are walking into any problems or a bug you can go to my help page at https://help.arnoldvink.com so I can try to help you out and get everything working.